 We have been working closely with the village women for over 15 years.
 Most of the quilters from the villages are 50 years or more and every house in these small settlements will have at least one quilter who is keeping this tradition alive.
 They are from the different communities including scheduled casts and nomadic tribes.

 Nirmalakka is a master artisan who has been associated with BuDa Folklore for over a decade.
-Her rustic and traditional quilt making techniques mixed with cloth-based narratives passed down from generations is very popular.
 In January 2019, she was honoured at the International Quilt Festival in Chennai where she was able to showcase her skill and talent as a special guest.
 She is not only an extraordinary facilitator & artisan, but she is also an entrepreneur & a community leader.

 Kalavva has been working with us at BuDa since the last 8 years.
-She is from the scheduled casts of the region and a widow, the only means of income for her is through quilting.
+She is a widow, the only means of income for her is through quilting.
 Through our observation, we noticed that over a period of time, she learnt to use finer and neater stitches for a better finish.
 She is also one of the quilting teachers who travels with us to teach this art to urban participants at workshops, exhibitions and various events.